Real-Life Angry Birds: 10 of the Most Endangered Birds in the Philippines

 Bird profile: Also known as Lorito-momoto De Las Sulu, these green parrots inhabit tropical lowland and mangrove forests of Sulu.
-They can also be found in Tawi-Tawi although continuous persecution and deforestation have brought their numbers to an all-time low.
+They can also be found in Tawi-Tawi although continuous deforestation has brought their numbers to an all-time low.
 Recent observations reveal that there might be only 250 mature individuals remaining today.
-A typical Sulu racquet tail has grey-white bill, racquet-like tail extensions, bright green head, and a blue crown that has a unique red center spot in males.
+A typical Sulu racquet tail has a grey-white bill, racquet-like tail extensions, bright green head, and a blue crown that has a unique red center spot in males.

 8. Black Hooded Coucal